JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

 After cleaning and exploring the data, I decided to see if all roles have the same impact.

-**Null Hypothesis**: All roles have the same impact **Alternative Hypothesis**: All roles do not have the same impact
+**Null Hypothesis**: All roles have the same impact

+**Alternative Hypothesis**: All roles do not have the same impact

 For my hypothesis test, the test statistic I used was Total Variation Distance (TVD) with a significance level of 0.05, which is commonly used to test statistical significance.
 TVD was used in the scenario since I'm comparing categorical distributions of the different positions.
 I ran three seperate tests, on `kills + assists`, `damage per minute`, and `earned gold per minute` as the exploratory data analysis showed that different roles specialized in different aspects of the game.
-I also used per minute statistics for damage and earned gold as some games could've last longe than others, allowing players to get more damage and coins.
+I also used per minute statistics for damage and earned gold as some games could've lasted longer than others, allowing players to get more damage and coins.

 **Results for Kills+Assists:**
 P-value = 0.0